Nigerian peace expert and academic Wale Adeboye, Ph.D. says he came to his field after a tragically unpeaceful moment in his country.

-In the wake of the Jos violence there was no shortage of speculation as to why the conflict had happened, and much of that speculation seemed to about short-term blame and retribution; it was a question of religious character or sharia law or indigene rights, it was said.
+In the wake of the Jos violence, there was no shortage of speculation as to why the conflict had happened, and much of that speculation seemed to be about short-term blame and retribution; it was a question of a religious character or sharia law or indigene rights, it was said.

-These explanations didn’t sit right to Wale Adebeyo, who felt something more complex was happening.
+These explanations didn’t sit right with Wale Adebeyo, who felt something more complex was happening.
 He says this led to a compulsion.

 ‘The devastation of losing a dear friend was an inspiration for me.
 It made me want to find out about peace and conflict and why this violence had happened.’

 After completing his undergraduate degree in communications, underway when the violence of 2001 erupted, Adeboye eventually undertook a Masters in Peace and Conflict studies, a Professional Certificate in Mass Atrocity Prevention and a Ph.D. in Peace and Conflict Studies.